 The Wisconsin-Platteville team chose this engine for multiple reasons, first being its compliance to competition guidelines, its performance characteristics indicative of two-stroke snowmobiles, and its readily available manufactured parts.

-Figure 4: Cross section of a two-stroke engine similar to the one used by UW-P [16].
+Figure 2: Cross section of a 2011 800R E-TEC, similar to the 600 E-TEC.
+[15]